 Glenstocken farm is a traditional Scottish lowland farm of some 450 acres of rolling pasture and natural woodlands overlooking the Solway Firth.
-The Solway Firth is the fourth largest estuary in the UK, which separates Galloway from the Lake District.
+The Solway Firth is the fourth largest estuary in the British Isles.
+It which separates Galloway from the Lake District, Scotland from England.
 Dumfries and Galloway, the south-west part of Scotland is a unique part of Scotland, washed by the sea to the south and bordered by the southern uplands to the north.

 Glenstocken farm sits in a valley between two hills leading down to the sea, providing panoramic sea views beautiful breathtaking beaches.
 The unspoilt farmland dedicated to the rearing of quality grass-fed cattle and sheep.
 The landscape is dotted with a patchwork of walled fields and attractive woods in which habitats deer, foxes and badgers thrive.